Bli medlem

 Sveriges Ingenjörer

-Summer job or extra-income jobs while studying
+Summer job or part-time jobs while studying

 Working during your studies is a great way to gain useful experience and earn some extra money at the same time.
 Here we have gathered together our best tips and support for students looking for a summer job or an extra-income job.